Dear teenage humans,

 Some research randomly divides teenagers into groups where half of teens receive animal-assisted therapy and the other half just get their regular mental health treatment.
 Studies show that the half receiving animal-assisted therapy (in addition to mental health therapy) do a lot better than the teens who don’t get to hang out with animals.

-• A U.S. program for teens with “severe conduct disorder” found that visits from animals lowered kids’ aggression.
-Pet visits also made teens more affectionate, nurturing, playful, and cooperative.
+- A U.S. program for teens with “severe conduct disorder” found that visits from animals made kids less aggro.
+The pet visits also made teens more affectionate, nurturing, playful, and cooperative.
 [3]

-• A group in Italy studied teens and pre-teens in a psychiatric hospital.
-These kids had problems like being depressed, having an eating disorder, and/or coping with thoughts of suicide.
-Animal visits helped teens to function much better.
-For example, they had better school attendance.[4]
+- A group in Italy studied teens and pre-teens in a psychiatric hospital.
+These kids had problems like being depressed, having an eating disorder, and/or wanting to kill themselves.
+Animal visits helped kids function much better.
+For example, the teens were able to go to school more often.[4]

-• Dr. Nekane Balluerka and her co-workers in Spain studied teenagers in residential treatment.
-The teens who received visits from animals adjusted to school better, had stronger social skills, showed more leadership, and had less hyperactive behavior compared to their peers who did not have animal visits.[5]
+- Researchers in Spain studied teenagers in residential treatment for mental health problems.
+Those who had visits from animals had stronger social skills, showed more leadership, and had less hyperactive behavior compared to their peers who did not have animal visits.[5]

 Your Mini-Therapist

-Cherished teen, animals can be very healing.
+Cherished teen, we kitties can be very nurturing.
 A new study of cat caretakers, for example, showed how “emotionally in-tune” cats are with their people.

 Now Back to Teenagers…